Gamesforum Meets: Tanner Hanson, President, RevU

 Josh: How are the team of RevU leveraging desktop users and redirecting to mobile campaigns?

-So seeing the numbers that are generated, as far as you know, return on ad spend and retention when we're pulling people from a desktop game or a shopping site on desktop into a mobile game has been incredible.
+So seeing the numbers that are generated, as far as return on ad spend and retention when we’re pulling people from a desktop game or a shopping site on desktop into a mobile game has been incredible.

 Josh: What is the most common challenge you’re seeing from your advertising partners at the moment?

-A lot of those are really made for CPI buying, because that's the bulk of it.
-But CPE is a great channel, and can definitely be a solid chunk of your portfolio and it it's not able to be perfectly put into the exact same lens that you're looking at CPI campaigns with.
+A lot of those systems are really made for CPI buying, because that’s the bulk of it.
+But CPE is a great channel, and can be a solid chunk of your portfolio and it's not able to be perfectly put into the exact same lens that you’re looking at CPI campaigns with.
 Just mainly because the way the cost is incurred right with CPE.
 You might get an install on day 0, and incur the cost of that on day 30.
 And so unlike a CPI campaign, where the cost and install are completely aligned.

 Josh: What can our audience expect to hear from you at Gamesforum Barcelona in February?